Skip to content

 Barrier Spray Treatment

-85-90% mosquito reduction for up to 21 days.
+70-90% Aedes mosquito reduction for about 3 weeks.
 EPA-registered products applied to resting areas around your home.

 03